 Jo grew up in Gippsland but her intrepid nature has seen her travel all over Australia and the World including Europe, Central America, and the Pacific Islands.
 In 2017 she fulfilled her lifelong dream of travelling to Africa where she experienced its natural wonders, amazing wildlife and was fortunate enough to interact with the local people and culture.

 Jo says, “even though Education is free in many African countries, resources are extremely limited, everyday items like pens and notepads are considered a luxury, so many children get excited when they receive these.
 The technology that our students at the Gippsland Tech School get to experience is worlds away from anything imaginable to the children in 3rd World countries.
 We are extremely fortunate to have access and have a hands on experience to the latest innovative technologies and I’m excited to be a part of that.”

-In her spare time, Jo enjoys honing her photography skills and being involved in her local Football and Netball club.
+In her spare time, Jo enjoys honing her photography skills.